ChanthMiao/DevTools-Win/README_en.md

 }
 ```

+Since v1.1.2, it provides `Get-DrwConfig, Set-DtwConfig` to quickly get/set the configuration.
+If you need to make the changes permanent, execute the command `Show-DtwConfig|Out-File $Env:LOCALAPPDATA\DevTools-Win`.

 ## Compatibility

 This module is a collection of self-use scripts.
 My personal main use environment is Windows 10 + Powershell Core + Windows Terminal.
 Before the official release, a certain degree of compatibility adaptation has been carried out for Windows Powershell 5.1, but 100% compatibility is not guaranteed.